livechat/livechat-public-docs/billing-api/_user-guide.md

 ### 2.3.
 [Subscription](#subscription)

-The Subscription API handles subscription management.
+The Subscription API handles recurrent payments.
+For example, you can offer an app that costs $10 per month.

 #### Use cases:

-* Obtaining the subscriptions
+* Viewing the subscriptions
 * Updating the subscriptions